pavitranew/session-6b/README.md

   };
 ```

 Push() appends elements to the end of the given array.
-When push() takes multiple arguments they are appended in a left-to-right order.
+When push() takes multiple arguments they are appended in a left-to-right order:

 ```js
 var data = [ "X" ];